nlguillemot/opengl-name-weirdness/README.md

 # opengl-name-weirdness

-OpenGL names don't have to be returned from glGen*.
+In compatibility mode, OpenGL names don't have to be returned from glGen*.
 You can use whatever you want, even a 32-bit address.

 See [main.cpp](main.cpp) for an example of using arbitrary numbers as object names.